The distinguished invertible object as ribbon dualizing object in the Drinfeld center: The ribbon Grothendieck-Verdier structure on the Drinfeld center of a pivotal finite tensor category

+\begin{example} Let $G$ be a finite group and $\lambda$ a normalized 3-cocycle on $G$ with values in $k^\times$ (the group of units of $k$), and let $\Vect_{G}^\lambda$ be the category of $G$-graded finite-dimensional vector spaces with the usual monoidal structure and the associator that on homogeneous objects $V_g$ (which are given by a finite-dimensional vector space $V$ in degree $g\in G$) is given by We refer to \cite[Example~2.3.8]{egno} for a textbook reference for this example.
 The dual of an object $V_g$ is given by $V^*_{g^{-1}}$.
 We identify the double dual functor with the identity using the canonical isomorphism $V^{**}\cong V$ between a finite-dimensional vector space $V$ and its bidual.
 Pivotal structures on $\Vect_{G}^\lambda$ are therefore monoidal automorphisms of the identity functor.
 They are equivalent to group homomorphisms $d \colon G \to k^\times$; this follows essentially from~\cite[Example~1.7.3]{TV}.
 The pivotal structure corresponding to a group morphisms $d: G \to k^\times$ is explicitly given by

 We denote by $\Vect_{G}^{\lambda,d}$ the finite tensor category $\Vect_{G}^\lambda$ with the pivotal structure defined by a group morphism $d: G\to k^\times$ via~\eqref{eqnpivotalstructurefromd}.
 For $\Vect_{G}^\lambda$ the distinguished invertible object and Radford isomorphism are trivial, i.e.\ $\alpha=I=k_{e}$, where $e\in G$ is the neutral element.
 In fact, the distinguished invertible object coincides with the monoidal unit for every semisimple finite tensor category \cite[Corollary~6.4]{eno-d}.